gql-dart/ferry-docs/docs/mutations.md

 If Ferry, the client must be aware of all `UpdateCacheHandler`s.
 This is slightly different from how other GraphQL clients (like Apollo) work, but it's necessary to enable features such as offline mutations.

-Now that we've created our `createReviewHandler`, we can add it to our `UpdateCachePlugin` using the key `"createReviewHandler"`, which we'll later use to trigger this handler from our mutation request.
-We'll then need to add the plugin to our client.
+Now that we've created our `createReviewHandler`, we can add it to our Client using the key `"createReviewHandler"`, which we'll later use to trigger this handler from our mutation request.

 ```dart
 import 'package:gql_http_link/gql_http_link.dart';